Phantomsmedia/Wavelength/README.md

 ===============
 Who is The Phramework For?

 Ph is aimed at the new ArmA2 mission designer, although it is not intended for complete beginners.
-To use F2 the mission designer should have a basic understanding of:
+To use Ph the mission designer should have a basic understanding of:

     How to open the MP mission editor
     How to place and edit units, triggers, waypoints and markers in the editor